Skip to content

 Yes, if you don’t like branzino or can’t find it in your grocery store, feel free to swap it out with sea bass, trout, or snapper filets instead.

-What should I serve with this branzino fish recipe?
+What should I serve with branzino?

 This branzino recipe can be paired with all your favorite sides!
 For example, we love to serve it with a starch such as smashed potatoes, brown rice, or rosemary garlic bread.
 Then, add roasted brussels sprouts, air fryer broccoli, or a caprese salad, and you’ve got yourself a filling, nutritious meal!